Serra110/mcbot/README.md

 # Minecraft AI Bot
+# It is impossible to try the project without building it, I am sorry but its a bot.

 A Minecraft bot powered by AIthat can chat with players, mine resources, craft items, build structures, fight mobs, and perform complex tasks automatically.